 Joshua Tree is having a moment.
 Even if you’ve never visited, you’ve seen it featured in fashion spreads, music videos, and car commercials.
 Word on the street is that a new season of Twin Peaks is currently being filmed here.
 There’s a good reason for all the hype, as this convergence of the Mojave and Colorado deserts is both the closest national park to Los Angeles and San Diego, and has a storied history of attracting dreamers, artists, musicians and explorers who have shaped the little town into a destination unlike any other.

 One of the most common questions I get asked is for recommendations for visiting the area.
 So without further ado, here is my guide to making the most out of your desert adventure:

 Where to Stay

-There are also several fun hotel options.
-My family’s favorite spot is one of the little adobes at Twentynine Palms Inn, a historic inn at a natural oasis that features a farm to table restaurant.
-Other popular local hotels include The Joshua Tree Inn (where the legendary Gram Parsons died), and Spin and Margie’s Desert Hideaway.
+There are also several fun hotel options here that are worth mentioning.
+My family’s favorite spot is one of the little adobes at Twentynine Palms Inn, a historic inn at a natural oasis that has a pool and features a farm to table restaurant.
+Another popular local hotel is The Joshua Tree Inn (where the legendary Gram Parsons died).

 Thanks for following along!
 Did I miss any thing?
 Got questions?
 Lemme know below, or shoot me an email!